April 30, 2020

 As part of its mission to ensure public safety, the FDA inspects manufacturers or processors of FDA-regulated products to verify that they comply with relevant regulations.
 The FDA also inspects facilities that conduct clinical trials with humans and laboratories that conduct studies with animals or microorganisms when these studies are used to apply for FDA approval of a medical product.
-A typical inspection will last for 2-3 days.
+A typical inspection can last for 2-3 days and involves a number of key steps that you should be aware of.

 In the United States, the FDA is not required to provide advance notice of an inspection.
 In facilities where violations were noted during a previous inspection, the FDA will likely provide no advance notice.
 If your last inspection was without violation or if this is a pre-approval visit, however, you will likely be given notice of an impending inspection.